 On March 19, 2016 – the last day of winter – we brought our first pair of feeder pigs to Slippery Slopes Farm.
-We purchased them from a farmer down in Berea, KY who breeds them; they are a Hampshire/Yorkshire mix which is a lean meat, good for eating!
+Our very first pair were a Hampshire/Yorkshire mix which is a lean meat, good for eating!
+We have since experimented with a few different breeds.

 Once at home in their 16×16′ pen, they got right to work rooting up the ground.
 After a week or so we will pull their pen across the pasture, “pig tractor” style, and plant alfalfa, clover, and turnips in the freshly turned and naturally fertilized soil.
 Our plan is to raise them on as much pasture as possible; the quality of the pasture is important as it contributes to the health of the animal, which contributes to the quality of the meat.
 When they arrived, “Bacon” and “Pork chop” were 8 weeks old and about 40 pounds – so they needed a diet made up of about 18% protein (this decreased as they got older.)
 We started them out on a hog feed from Hilander Feed in Georgetown that has soybean meal mixed in (a ratio of about 8 lbs to 50 lbs).
 They also get spent mash from our friends at Country Boy Brewery, extra or damaged eggs from our ducks (hard boiled first), and garden/kitchen scraps.
 “Bacon” was eating an old banana in the picture above.